 One of Massport's goals for the redevelopment is to provide physical improvements that significantly improve public utilization and public benefit by focusing on public access and commercial passenger vessel activity.
-Massport intends to (1) preserve and protect the Water-dependent and Water-dependent Industrial Uses on the WTC apron, (2) protect the Water-dependent Industrial Uses on adjacent Boston Fish Pier (including fishing vessels, seafood processing and the transportation activities associated therewith), and (3) protect trucking activity between the DPA properties to the east and the interstate highway network west of the WDP planning area.
+Massport intends to (1) enhance, preserve and protect the Water-dependent and Water-dependent Industrial Uses on the WTC apron, (2) protect the Water-dependent Industrial Uses on the adjacent Boston Fish Pier (including fishing vessels, seafood processing and the transportation activities associated therewith), and (3) protect trucking activity between the DPA properties to the east and the interstate highway network west of the WDP Area.
 Thus, redevelopment should:

-- Ensure that vessel activity at the Boston Fish Pier is not adversely affected by new construction or uses; - Maintain the existing apron principally for commercial passenger vessel activity, including potential water taxi and commuter boats and expanding portions of the aprons for improved public access and water transportation facilities; - Remove the loading docks along Seaport Boulevard and create drop-off areas to ease traffic along Seaport Boulevard, including trucking activity from the DPA properties; and - Provide opportunities for the general public to get closer to the watersheet and vessel activities.
+- Ensure that vessel activity at the Boston Fish Pier is not adversely affected by the structural modifications or uses; - Maintain the existing apron principally for commercial passenger vessel activity, including potential water taxi and commuter boats, and expand portions of the aprons for improved public access and water transportation facilities; - Remove the existing loading docks along Seaport Boulevard and create dropoff areas to ease traffic along Seaport Boulevard, including trucking activity from the DPA properties; and - Provide opportunities for the general public to get closer to the watersheet and vessel activities.